Department of Chemistry and Biochemistry

 Astronomy is the study of celestial objects in the universe.
 This includes planets, stars, galaxies, and the overall structure of the universe.
 Astronomy emphasis students will learn advanced methods and theories related to astronomy, including cosmology and astrophysics.

 Biophysics is an interdisciplinary science that applies the approaches and methods of physics to study biological systems.
-Students with a biophysics emphasis will learn introductory and advanced methods and theories in physics while learning how to apply them to biology.
+Students learn introductory and advanced methods and theories in physics and how to apply them to biology.

 Combining physics and chemistry can lead to opportunities in a variety of exciting careers.
 For example, an understanding of the physical properties of matter at an atomic scale is required in material science, the development of batteries and fuel cells, and innovations in semiconductors.

-The computational emphasis is designed to combine an excellent understanding of the principles of physics with a proficiency in computer programming.
-This is a very natural mixing of disciplines that produces individuals that are well prepared to solve hard problems in many fields and industries.
+The computational emphasis combines an excellent the principles of physics with computer programming.
+This natural mixing of disciplines produces individuals who are well prepared to solve hard problems in many fields and industries.

-The physics engineering emphasis focuses on applying physics in mechanical engineering or electrical engineering.
-Graduates with this emphasis often pursue a M.S. or Ph.D. in materials science or engineering and are hired to work in a range of rewarding high tech fields.
+An emphasis in engineering can teach you to apply physics in mechanical and electrical engineering.
+Graduates can pursue a M.S. or Ph.D. in materials science or engineering, or work in rewarding high tech fields.

 Geophysics is the study of the earth with tools of physics.
-Geophysics includes the exciting field of petroleum exploration.
-Positions in this field also occur in places like police work, archeology, civil engineering, near-earth space environment, atmospheric sciences, seismology, and even crystallography.
+Geophysics includes the exciting fields of petroleum exploration, police work, archeology, civil engineering, near-earth space environment, atmospheric sciences, seismology, and even crystallography.

 Mathematics is the language physicists use to describe physical laws and to make predictions based on those laws.
 Mathematics is very extensively used in every area of physics.
 If you do not know which emphasis area best meets your goals, the mathematical emphasis is a good default.